fadam430/game-square/TESTING.md

 **Games Page**:
 * On all viewports, ensure that each card appropriate hight and width.
-* On all viewports, ensure each section/row resizes proportionately (as can be seen from the respective size of the image on each row.)
+* On all viewports, ensure each section/row resizes proportionately.
 * On all viewports, each section is proportionately spaced according to the size of the vertical viewport.
 * On all viewports, the section containers the Viewport Control is scrollable, and that all content is visible.

-**Enquire Page**:
+**Sell/Trade Page**:
 * On all viewports, ensure that the fields are visible, and are container within equal column widths.
 * On all viewports, ensure that the fields are resize dynamically when the horizontal viewport is adjusted.
 * On medium to small viewport, ensure the Form's fieldset and input sections resize dynamically when the horizontal viewport is adjusted.